edthri/docs-website/docs/engine/OIE 4.6 Documentation.md

 ![](assets/images/image_46_4.png)
 ![](assets/images/image_46_5.png)

-The *Verify Certificate* button tasks TLS Manager with verifying the certificate against  using CA and OCSP resources. check
+The *Verify Certificate* button tasks TLS Manager with verifying the certificate.
 It will display the result including chain validation details if relevant.

 Verification Example: